Get details about this career path and find out where you could be employed.

 - Fiber Optic Technician

-Graduates of our Network Cabling Specialist training have been hired by several Ontario companies.
+Graduates of our Network Cabling Technician training have been hired by several Ontario companies.
 Recent employers include:

-Herzing’s Network Cabling Specialist training teaches the fundamentals of voice and data cable installation for a building.
+Herzing’s Network Cabling Technician training teaches the fundamentals of voice and data cable installation for a building.

 In this program you will learn: